kulibraries/20200115-ku_collaboration/README.md

 Credit for this goes to [Jonah Duckles](https://github.com/jduckles)

 This repository serves as the base repository for use in a Software Carpentry Workshop to show an example workflow for contributing to a project.
-The lesson plan is under development and will be linked when complete.

-#### Use

-Import, **do not fork**, this repository to your host account on GitHub.
-Use the import utilty provided by GitHub at [https://github.com/new/import](https://github.com/new/import)

-#### Disclaimer

-This is a work in progress